Meir Feinstein

 Meir Feinstein (מאיר פיינשטיין; October 5, 1927 – April 21, 1947) was an Irgun member in Mandatory Palestine, during the Jewish insurgency in Mandatory Palestine.
 Feinstein, who was sentenced to death by the British authorities, is remembered for his suicide together with Moshe Barazani, a member of the group Lehi, under sentence of death; the two killed themselves embracing each other with a live grenade lodged between them hours before their scheduled hangings.
 He is memorialized in Israel today as one of 12 Olei Hagardom.

 Early life

 Meir Feinstein was born in the Old City of Jerusalem.
 His parents, Bela and Eliezer, immigrated from Brisk.
 As a boy, he received a religious education; he studied at the Etz Chaim Yeshiva for ten years, and was a disciple of Aryeh Levin.
 During his childhood, his father died, and he had to work to help support the family.
-He worked in a series jobs in Jerusalem, in Ramatayim, and in the kibbutzim of Negba and Givat HaShlosha.
+He worked in a series of jobs in Jerusalem, in Ramatayim, and in the kibbutzim of Negba and Givat HaShlosha.